-Ingrid Mueller: Regarding the stakeholder definition, did you consider excluding property owners that do not live in Venice, i.e. absentee landlords?
+Ingrid Mueller: Regarding the stakeholder definition, did you consider excluding property owners?

 Lisa M. Ezell: We can't do that legally.

 Lucia Palmer: The current system is a mix of district and at-large positions and the downside seems to be that the stakeholder currently can vote for 7 of the at-large candidates.
 Did you consider simply changing the system to one in which the stakeholder can vote for only 1 of the at-large candidates?